epam/NGB/docs/md/user-guide/embedding-url.md

-# Embedding NGB via iFrame
+# Embedding NGB via iFrame controlled with URL

 NGB could be embedded into 3rd paty web application using an iFrame approach